genesisgzdev/calcx-advanced/README.md

-Aquí está el README completo en un solo bloque de markdown para que lo copies y pegues directamente en GitHub: markdown# CalcX Advanced

-Advanced mathematical calculator with graphical interface and command-line support.
+Advanced mathematical calculator with graphical interface and command-line support
 ## Table of Contents

 - [Overview](#overview)